 A person must assimilate meanings from many situations.
 In childhood, the acquisition of these meanings is a matter for parents and children together.
-If a child is not allowed to participate verbally with his/her parents, the assimilation of meanings will fail.
+If a child is not allowed to verbally participate with his/her parents, the assimilation of meanings will fail.
 Then, he/she remains trapped in life situations which are unclear to him/her.
 He/she becomes aware of his/her own impotence, and this leads to anxiety and defensiveness.

 A child is ready to entrust his/her problems to lifeless matter.
-Then, boundaries must be broken through in ways which are useful to the child.
-This implies that we must try to understand the imageworld offered by the child from his/her world-image, as this is known to us.
+Then, this being-bound must be broken through in ways which are useful to the child.
+This implies that we must try to understand the image-world offered by the child from his/her world-image, as this is known to us.
 As our acquaintance with him/her becomes differentiated, we come closer to him/her, and we can help him/her.

-To understand a child in his/her child-being, one's point of departure must be his/her situation.
-(Here, Langeveld's four moments of becoming are relevant--the biological, helplessness, safety and security, as well as exploration and emancipation).
+To understand a child in his/her child-being, one's point of departure must be the child's situation.
+(Here, Langeveld's four moments or principles of becoming are relevant--the biological principle, the principle of helplessness, the principle of safety and security, as well as the principle of exploration and emancipation).